kuhchung/kuhchung.github.io/pages/armory/index.md

 ## Great Sword Sets

-Okay, these require Crit Draw talismans.
+Okay, these optimal sets require really good Crit Draw talismans.
 I warned you!

+If you don't have the required talisman, you can always just use generic endgame standard sets and put in critical draw or focus.
+Up to you.

 <details>
 <summary> Endgame GS Standard </summary>